arangodb/spring-boot-starter/demo/README.md

 Character [id=2999, name=Cersei, surname=Lannister, alive=true, age=36]
 ```

-# Query methods
+## Query methods

-We will now take a look at repository methods with self-written AQL.
+You can have repository methods with self-written AQL queries.

-When it comes to more complex use cases where a derived method would get way too long and become unreadable, queries
+When it comes to more complex use cases where a derived method would get way too
-using [ArangoDB Query Language (AQL)](https://docs.arangodb.com/stable/aql/) can be supplied with the `@Query`
+long and become unreadable, queries using the [ArangoDB Query Language (AQL)](../../aql/_index.md)
-annotation on methods in our repositories.
+can be supplied with the `@Query` annotation on methods in your repositories.

-AQL supports the usage of [bind parameters](https://docs.arangodb.com/stable/aql/fundamentals/bind-parameters/),
+AQL supports the usage of [bind parameters](../../aql/fundamentals/bind-parameters.md),
 thus allowing to separate the query text from literal values used in the query.
-There are three ways of passing bind
-parameters to the query in the `@Query` annotation.
+There are three ways of passing bind parameters to the query in the `@Query`
+annotation that are described below.

-## Param annotation
+### Param annotation

-To pass bind parameters to our query, we can use the `@Param` annotation.
-With the `@Param` annotation, the argument will
+To pass bind parameters to your query, you can use the `@Param` annotation.
-be placed in the query at the place corresponding to the value passed to the `@Param` annotation.
+With the `@Param` annotation, the argument is placed in the query at the place
+corresponding to the value passed to the `@Param` annotation.

-To demonstrate this, we add another method to `CharacterRepository`:
+To demonstrate this, add another method to `CharacterRepository`:

 ```java
 @Query("FOR c IN characters FILTER c.surname == @surname SORT c.age ASC RETURN c")
 List<Character> getWithSurname(@Param("surname") String value);
 ```

-Here, we named our bind parameter `surname` and annotated our method parameter `value` with `@Param("surname")`.
-Only the
+Here, the bind parameter is named `surname` and the method parameter `value` is
-value in the `@Param` annotation has to match with our bind parameter, the method parameter name does not matter.
+annoated with `@Param("surname")`.
+Only the value in the `@Param` annotation has
+to match with your bind parameter, the method parameter name does not matter.

-As you can see, we used the collection name `characters` and not `character` in our query.
-Normally, a collection would be
+Note that this uses the collection name `characters` and not `character` in your
-named like the corresponding entity class.
-But as you probably remember, we used `@Document("characters")` in `Character`
+query.
+Normally, a collection would be named like the corresponding entity class.
-which set the collection name to `characters`.
+However, you used `@Document("characters")` in `Character` which set the
+collection name to `characters`.

-Now we create a new `CommandLineRunner` and add it to our `DemoApplication`.
+Create a new `CommandLineRunner` and add it to our `DemoApplication`:

 ```java
 package com.arangodb.spring.demo.runner;